rsinger86/django-lifecycle/docs/index.md

 ![PyPI - Django Version](https://img.shields.io/pypi/djversions/django-lifecycle)

 This project provides a `@hook` decorator as well as a base model and mixin to add lifecycle hooks to your Django models.
 Django's built-in approach to offering lifecycle hooks is [Signals](https://docs.djangoproject.com/en/dev/topics/signals/).
-However, my team often finds that Signals introduce unnesseary indirection and are at odds with Django's "fat models" approach.
+However, my team often finds that Signals introduce unnecessary indirection and are at odds with Django's "fat models" approach.

 In short, you can write model code like this: